10 Best Antioxidants For Skin To Prevent Oxidative Damage

 • Protect The Skin From Photodamage: Antioxidants prevent and repair the skin damage caused by UV rays (1).
 A double-blind, randomized study published in the Journal Of Photochemistry and Photobiology has demonstrated that applied antioxidants such as grape seed extract, vitamin E, ubiquinone, and vitamin C, along with the use of sunscreen, effectively protected human skin against IRA (Infrared A radiation) (3).
 Thus, antioxidants offer partial protection from sunburns and UV rays.

 • Fight The Early Signs Of Aging: Vitamin A or retinoids, vitamin C, and vitamin E are used to reduce the early signs of photoaging (4).
-These antioxidants help stimulate collagen production and improve skin elasticity and firmness for a more youthful look (4).
+These antioxidants help stimulate collagen production and improve skin elasticity and firmness.
+This gives you a more youthful look (4).
 They help reduce the appearance of fine lines and wrinkles.

 • Help Treat Acne-Prone Skin: Retinoids are vitamin A derivatives popularly prescribed to manage acne (5).
 The American Academy of Dermatology (AAD) approves the use of retinoids to fight acne and related issues (6).
 It is speculated that these antioxidants help reduce acne due to their comedolytic and anti-inflammatory properties (5).